joseasoler/tradergen/README.md

 **Drugs:** Has hard drugs and some recreational drugs (except alcohol) in stock.
 Present in bulk and slaver orbital traders.

+**Gourmet:** Sells gluttonous food, recreational drugs and alcohol.
+Present in bulk and imperial orbital traders.

 **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** Sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.

 ### Trader changes